FreePlacki/sigma/README.md

 ```
 without arguments to enter repl or provide a file as an argument.

-For example usage see example.txt
+For example usage see `example.sigm`